carbon-language/carbon-lang/flang/documentation/intrinsics.md

 Copyright (c) 2018, NVIDIA CORPORATION.
 All rights reserved.
 -->

-# Notes on standard (2018) and extended Fortran intrinsic procedures
+# A categorization of standard (2018) and extended Fortran intrinsic procedures

+This note attempts to group the intrinsic procedures of Fortran into categories of functions or subroutines with similar interfaces as an aid to comprehension beyond that which might be gained from the standard's alphabetical list.

+Few procedures are actually described here apart from their interfaces; see the Fortran 2018 standard (section 16) for the complete story.

+Intrinsic modules are not covered here.

 ## General rules

-1. The value of any function's `KIND` actual argument, if present, must be a scalar constant integer expression, of any kind, whose value resolves to some supported kind of the function's result type.
+1. The value of any intrinsic function's `KIND` actual argument, if present, must be a scalar constant integer expression, of any kind, whose value resolves to some supported kind of the function's result type.
    If optional and absent, the kind of the function's result is either the default kind of that category or to the kind of an argument (e.g., as in `AINT`).
 1. Procedures are summarized with a non-Fortran syntax for brevity.
    Wherever a function has a short definition, it appears after an equal sign as if it were a statement function.
+Any functions referenced in these short summaries are intrinsic.
 1. Unless stated otherwise, an actual argument may have any supported kind of a particular intrinsic type.
 Sometimes a pattern variable can appear in a description (e.g., `REAL(k)`) when the kind of an